hyperactive-panda111/3dsoftwarerenderer/README.md

    make run
    ```

+**Troubleshooting**:
+- Ensure all dependencies are correctly installed and added to your system PATH
+- Verify MinGW-64 installation by running `gcc --version` in your command prompt or terminal
+- **C Compiler**: Ensure you have a C compiler like GCC installed.
+- **Make**: Used to automate the build process.
+You can install it as follows:
+  - On Ubuntu/Debian: `sudo apt install make`
+  - On macOS: `xcode-select --install`
+  - On Windows: Install [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) or use a Unix-like environment such as Cygwin or WSL.

 ## Camera Controls

 The renderer allows interactive camera movement and adjustments through keyboard inputs.
 Below is a list of supported controls: